uzum/ldpc-peg/README.md

 2. The subgraph expanded from the current symbol node already covers all the check nodes in the system.
 In this case, we need to find the check nodes which are at the farthest distance from that symbol node.
 In order to find them, the algorithm looks at the previous depth of the expansion tree, just before all check nodes are covered.
 The check nodes which are uncovered by this previous subgraph are the ones that are added last.
 Then the algorithm again chooses the one with the lowest check node degree from this set.

 When the algorithm creates enough edges for every symbol node, it terminates.

+## Implementation

+The implementation composes of 2 files: <code>peg.js</code> and <code>tanner-graph.js</code>.
+The latter one contains <code>TannerGraph</code> class and it only acts as an abstraction for the PEG algorithm.
+A Tanner graph is represented by the corresponding parity check matrix.
+Each symbol and check nodes are stored as well as the edges (connection) between them.
+A Tanner graph is capable of creating a sub-graph from itself for the given node, which is actually a SubGraph object.
+Both classes have handy trivial operations to be used by the PEG algorithm and they are able to render themselves using [vis.js](http://visjs.org/) visualization library if the code is running on a browser.

+<code>peg.js</code> contains the actual Progressive Edge Growth algorithm.
+Its <code>PEG.create</code> method should be called with the relevant parameters (m, m and the symbol node degrees array).
+The return value is a TannerGraph object representing the final graph after the algorithm does its job.
+Another useful method <code>PEG.hook</code> registers a callback function to be hooked into the edge addition step.
+In other words, the function you pass onto the <code>PEG.hook</code> will be called each time a new edge has just been added to Tanner graph.

+There is also a demo and simulation page: http://uzum.github.io/ldpc-peg. <code>PEG.create</code> can be called and the final Tanner graph can be rendered by playing with the dynamic parameters on the page.
+Also each step is hooked and saved when the algorithm runs so that you can inspect it using the "Intermediate steps" panel with the previous and next arrow buttons.
+Furthermore, double clicking on a node in this intermediate graph reveals a subgraph expanding from that node, whose depth again can be configurable.
+The source code for the simulation page is in the <code>gh-pages</code> branch of this repository:

 ## Usage example